stephendavid77/LyricPilot/README.md

 ## Functionality Overview

 -   **Song Upload & Preprocessing:** Supports uploading audio (MP3/WAV), MIDI, MusicXML, or plain text lyrics.
 Automatically detects file type and initiates processing to generate a standard `timecode.json` for each song.
+-   **PDF Song Chart Processing:** Extracts text from PDF, parses song structure (sections, repeats), and calculates timecodes based on BPM, including individual lyric lines.
+Section labels are used for timing but are not included in the final lyric output.
 -   **MIDI Processing:** Implemented to parse MIDI files and extract timecodes for note/rest onsets.
 -   **MusicXML Parsing:** Implemented to parse MusicXML files for precise timecode generation, including lyrics and timing from musical notation.
 -   **Real-Time Display:** A browser-based frontend displays current and upcoming lyric lines, updating in real-time via WebSockets.